etaler/Etaler/README.md

 ## LICENSE
 Etaler is licensed under BSD 3-Clause License.
 So use it freely!

 Be aware tha [Numenta](https://numenta.com/) holds the rights to HTM related patents.
-And only allows free use of their patents for non-commercial purpose.
+And only allows free (as "free beers" free) use of their patents for non-commercial purpose.
 If you are using Etaler commercially; please contact Numenta for licensing. <br>
 (tl;dr Etaler is free for any purpose.
 But HTM is not for commercial use.)

 ## Contribution